thisaintwork/AgileDungeonTrekking/README.md

-- **action to improve team:**
+- **action to improve team:** Review and simplify software dependencies

-For Sprint Retrospective action, see item:
+For Sprint Retrospective action, see item: [#115] (https://github.com/thisaintwork/AgileDungeonTrekking/issues/115)

 **19.)
 Note: All of the PBIs in backlog are true user stories**